Face of America Gettysburg

 Order your Road ID today.

 Recognizing that emergency situations happen during rides that cover up to 65 miles during a day, World T.E.A.M.
-Sports offers an optional mobile messaging service for participants.
-This free service allows for nearly instant communication from ride leadership by cell phone messaging during the ride itself.
+Sports offers an optional mobile messaging and tracking service through RaceJoy for participants.
+This free application for Android and Apple system cellular telephones allows for nearly instant communication from ride leadership by application messaging during the ride itself.
 The mobile messaging service will also be used during the ride for any important scheduling updates or changes.
 There are no fees associated with this service other than the usual messaging fees that may apply from your cellular phone company.
-To sign up, simply text FOA2017 to 95577.
-Or, visit our online sign up page.

 SPONSOR A FACE OF AMERICA 2017 PARTICIPANT